ULEZ: Boundary map, start date and everything you need to know

 TfL says the ULEZ has had a “transformational impact” on air quality since its introduction, contributing to a 44 per cent nitrogen oxide reduction within its boundary, and pledges that all fees collected will be ploughed back into improving London’s transport network.

-The following map details the revised boundary and underscores the sheer scale of the new expansion:
+The map at the top details the revised boundary and underscores the sheer scale of the new expansion.

 There will be no toll booths or barriers in place to enforce the charge, with cameras instead dotted around the ULEZ to read your vehicle’s number plate as it passes into the zone, before cross-referencing it against a database to determine whether a fee is due.